HenriBranken/pyspark_introduction/README.md

 # Spark and Python for Big Data with PySpark.

-Sections 1 of 6 of the course are not detailed in this GitHub repository, as they cover setting up Python with Spark, and a high-level introduction to the course.
+Sections 1 of 6 of the course are not detailed in this GitHub repository as they cover setting up Python with Spark as well as a high-level introduction to the course.

 **I strongly recommend following "Section 3:  Local VirtualBox Set-up" if you are running Windows/Mac.**